 Full application materials received by the preferred deadline will be given priority review.
 Those received after the final deadline for a given admit term will be recorded for the next available term.
-These deadlines are for admission to the Graduate School.
-Specific degree programs may have earlier deadlines.
+Please note some sSpecific degree programs may have earlier deadlines.